mohitrajain/wire-docs/src/understand/overview.md

 HTTPS Entry points:

 - `nginx-ingress-controller-controller`: [Ingress](https://kubernetes.github.io/ingress-nginx/) exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-- `nginx-ingress-controller-default-backend`: [The default backend](https://kubernetes.github.io/ingress-nginx/user-guide/default-backend/) is a service which handles all URL paths and hosts the nginx controller doesn't understand (i.e., all the requests that are not mapped with an Ingress), that is 404 pages.
+- `nginx-ingress-controller-default-backend`: [The default backend](https://kubernetes.github.io/ingress-nginx/user-guide/default-backend/) is a service which handles all URL paths and hosts the nginx controller doesn’t understand (i.e., all the requests that are not mapped with an Ingress), that is 404 pages.
 Part of `nginx-ingress`.

 Frontend pods:

-- `webapp`: The fully functioning Web client (like <https://app.wire.com>).
+- `webapp`: The fully functioning Web client (like [https://app.wire.com](https://app.wire.com)).
 [This pod](https://github.com/wireapp/wire-docs/blob/master/src/how-to/install/helm.rst#what-will-be-installed) serves the web interface itself, which then interfaces with other services/pods, such as the APIs.
 - `account-pages`: [This pod](https://github.com/wireapp/wire-docs/blob/master/src/how-to/install/helm.rst#what-will-be-installed) serves Web pages for user account management (a few pages relating to e.g. password reset).
-- `team-settings`: Team management Web interface (like <https://teams.wire.com>).
+- `team-settings`: Team management Web interface (like [https://teams.wire.com](https://teams.wire.com)).

 Pods with an HTTP API: